 During the rebuild process several first attempts to fabricate parts from historical photo and machine plan sources turned out to be inaccurate.
 Sometimes it even took a third try to get things right.
 “Unfortunately, we did not get some of the structural and electrical stuff right the first time, and in some cases a second time.
 The [historical] pictures revealed that some wrong assumptions had been made about various component designs such as doors,” stated a volunteer.

-Basing educated guesses from examples of the modified Streetcar No.42, which had been retrofitted to be a single end car midway through its life as a public transit vehicle, turned out to be misleading more than once while rebuilding No. 33 to its earlier fresh-off-the-factory-line state.
+Basing educated guesses from examples of the modified xEdmonton 42, which had been retrofitted to be a single end car midway through its life as a public transit vehicle, turned out to be misleading more than once while rebuilding xEdmonton 33 to its earlier fresh-off-the-factory-line state.

-The retro fitted Car No. 42 only had 5 or 6 interior light fixtures.
+The retro-fitted xEdmonton 42 only had 5 or 6 interior light fixtures.

-Hardware inside Streetcar #33.
-Streetcar route line, colour lamp switches.
+Hardware inside xEdmonton 33.
+Route line, colour lamp switches.

 Exterior paint, woodwork, and City of Edmonton logo.